 How to spot the scam

-How do you know when a communication is real and when it’s a scam?
-There’s a key difference: At times, INTRUST Bank may contact you regarding suspicious activity on your accounts, but we will never ask for confidential information, including your password.
+How do you know when communication is real and when it’s a scam?
+There’s a key difference: At times, INTRUST Bank may indeed contact you via text message or phone call regarding suspicious activity on your accounts, but we will never ask for confidential information, including your password.
 If the person you’re talking to asks you for this, it’s a red flag that the caller is not from INTRUST.

-INTRUST Bank will NEVER initiate contact and ask for personal information such as account numbers or online and mobile banking usernames, passwords, and security codes.
+REMEMBER: INTRUST Bank will never initiate contact and ask for your online and mobile banking credentials, including your usernames, passwords, and security codes.

 How to avoid account takeover fraud